Workshop SponsorshipIf you are interested in sponsoring the Scaling Bitcoin Workshop, please contact: firstname.lastname@example.org

 Call for Proposals

-The current Scaling Bitcoin Workshop will take place 九月 11日-12日 in Tel Aviv University, Smolarz Auditorium, Tel Aviv 6997801, Israel.
+The current Scaling Bitcoin Workshop will take place 九月 11日-12日 in Tel Aviv University, Claire and Emanuel Rosenblatt Auditorium, (Engineering Building), Tel Aviv, Israel.
 We are accepting technical proposals for improving Bitcoin performance including designs, experimental results, and comparisons against other proposals.
 The goals are twofold: 1) to present potential solutions to scalability challenges while identifying key areas for further research and 2) to provide a venue where researchers, developers, and miners can communicate about Bitcoin development.

 We are accepting two types of proposals: one in which accepted authors will have an opportunity to give a 20-30 minute presentation at the event, and another where accepted authors can run an hour-long interactive workshop.